Inspiring Smiles Forever

 24 February, Mostly Cloudy, Wind NE 10-15 kts, Waves NW 5’, Fetch 750’

-Christmas Present Booklet of the SPRING 2016 Crossing on Fiona with Captain Eric complete with sea & surface state fax and pencil drawing for each day.
+SPRING 2016 Crossing on Fiona with Captain Eric complete with sea & surface state fax and pencil drawing for each day.

 Normal attire, Tom always has his straw hat held tightly by a slip knot even with a rain hood.
 It keeps the rain hood from moving around.
 The hat works like cats wiskers and keeps him from geting into places he cannot get out of.